DHunnicuttSG/SRE/ITSM/Agile.md

-Perfect — here’s a **classroom-friendly breakdown of Agile methodology** you can use as course content:

----

 # **Agile Methodology Overview**

 Agile is a **philosophy of software development** focused on **collaboration, flexibility, and delivering value quickly**.
 Instead of rigid long-term planning, Agile emphasizes **short cycles of work, continuous feedback, and adapting to change**.